 Restoration Options

-For heavily oxidized frames where cleaning alone doesn't restore the appearance to a satisfactory level, options include professional polishing (using progressively finer abrasives), repainting with aluminum-rated paint, or anodized coating restoration products.
+For heavily oxidized frames where cleaning alone doesn't restore the appearance to a satisfactory level, options include professional polishing (using progressively finer abrasives, roughly $20–$40 per frame in 2026), repainting with aluminum-rated primer and paint ($60–$120 per frame professionally), or anodized coating restoration products.
 These are more intensive interventions that may require a specialist.
-For most KW homes with moderate oxidation, cleaning and protective treatment is sufficient.
+For most KW homes with moderate oxidation, cleaning and protective treatment is sufficient — and replacement is almost never justified by oxidation alone, since the discolouration is cosmetic rather than structural.

 Preventing Future Oxidation